YogurtSG/yogurtskin/Koa-skins.md

 Click on the skin name to download.
 If the download does not start or displays strange characters, press ctrl + S.

-### If skins are missing/Links don't work, message arokomi#6760 or kiwies#5555 on Discord and one of us will fix it.
+### If skins are missing/Links don't work, message arokomi#6760 on Discord and I will fix it.

 # [- #『CodeName∶ Bloo』 # -](https://drive.google.com/file/d/1CXNBA3M_qIKpwWYp2oAC2RUjcW_QeWun/view?usp=sharing)
 ![](https://i.imgur.com/WqP9Hes.png)